Do you have any questions or need help?

 Basically, the benefit of trees compensating CO2 and protecting climate is given worldwide, no matter where emissions are caused and emitted.

-There are several reasons why we decided to plant the trees in Asia and Africa.
+There are several reasons why we decided to plant the trees in the Global South.
 Because there we can achieve a lot on a social, ecological and economic level at the same time: